mukobi/MLAB-Transformers-From-Scratch/mlab_tfs/bert/bert.md

 ____  and   ___ ___ _____ ____ __ ___ ___ ____ _

 ```

 You will make an nn.Module called Bert, which has the following type signature: `(LongTensor[batch_size, sequence_length], LongTensor[batch_size, sequence_length]) -> FloatTensor[batch_size, sequence_length, vocab_size]`

-It will be composed of the following modules: BertEmbedding, BertAttention, and BertMLP.
+It will be composed of the following high-level modules: BertEmbedding, BertAttention, and BertMLP.

+Your implementation should be about 150-300 lines of code long (not counting comments or blank lines).

 ## Embedding